smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v4.7/index.md

 SDL Android 4.7 introduces the `FileManager`, which is accessible through the `SdlManager`.
 Previous methods of uploading files and performing their functions still work, but now there are a set of convenience methods that do a lot of the boilerplate work for you.

-Check out the [Uploading Files and Graphics](https://smartdevicelink.com/en/guides/android/uploading-files-and-graphics/) guide for code examples and detailed explanations.
+Check out the [Uploading Files](https://smartdevicelink.com/en/guides/android/other-sdl-features/uploading-files/) and [Uploading Images](https://smartdevicelink.com/en/guides/android/other-sdl-features/uploading-images/) for code examples and detailed explanations.

 ### SDL File and SDL Artwork